redrum-llik/teamcity-documentation/topics/kotlin-script.md

 >This runner is a part of TeamCity 2021.1 Early Access Program.

 Refer to [Configuring Build Steps](configuring-build-steps.md) for a description of common build steps' settings.
-Refer to [Docker Wrapper](docker-wrapper.md) to learn how you can run this step inside a Docker container.

 ## Prerequisites